iftekharifty12/iftekharifty12/README.md

 # 👋 Hello, I'm Iftekhar Ul Islam!

 Welcome to my GitHub profile!
-I'm a passionate software developer and tester, and I am always curious about how technology can solve real-world problems and make life easier.
+I'm a passionate software developer and tester, always curious about how technology can solve real-world problems and make life easier.
 A love for continuous learning and creativity drives me.

 ### 🚀 What I Do
 - **Coding**: I work on Python, JavaScript, React, HTML, CSS, Bootstrap.